mdn/content/README.md

 `mdn` and `origin`.
 The `origin` remote is the default name that `git` has assigned to your fork (`https://github.com/octocat/content`).

-1. Once you've created your local clone, there's no need to to do that again next time you want to make a contribution.
+1. Once you've created your local clone, there's no need to do that again next time you want to make a contribution.
 However, each time before you start a new chunk of work make sure you update your local clone.
 The following checks-out your local clone's
 `main` branch, fetches the latest content from the `main` branch of the `mdn` repository and merges it into your local `main` branch, and finally checks out